-One of the oldest Christmas Markets in all of Europe first mentioned in 1692, the Stuttgart Christmas Market is by far one of the most beautiful in Germany!
+One of the oldest Christmas Markets in all of Europe first mentioned in 1692, the Stuttgart Christmas Market is by far one of the most beautiful in Germany, as there is a competition every year as to which Christmas stall is the most beautiful!
 It is also one of the largest with 290 beautifully decorated stalls spread throughout the entire city center offering everything from hand crafted knickknacks to a wide variety of food enchanting some 3.5 million visitors each year.

 Visitors have a chance to enjoy live concerts daily, a children’s fairy tale land with carousel, a real steam engine train and so much more!
 It’s illuminations are incomparable to any other market and you won’t want to miss it!

-After you’ve visited your far share of Christmas markets, they all begin to look and feel the same, but Esslingen’s MEDIEVAL Christmas Market will raise the bar.
+After you’ve visited your far share of Christmas markets, they all begin to look and feel the same, but Esslingen’s MEDIEVAL Christmas Market will raise the bar, as it is one of the most unique Christmas Markets in Germany!
 Banners and flag, gypsies and pirates, blacksmiths and glass-makers take you back in time.
 Fire lit torches light up the night, warm honey mead, Glühbier or Glühwein in clay cups keep you warm as you stroll from one tent to the next.
 The medieval town tall and all the half-timbered houses are the backdrop of this unique Christmas market.
 Jugglers, street artists and musicians liven up the atmosphere as you shop through self-crafted, handmade items.

-Stay tuned as I add more Christmas Markets in 2017 to this post!
+Stay tuned as I add more Christmas Markets to this post!

 Liked this post?
 PIN IT FOR LATER!!